Duloxetine: Neuropathic pain

-Duloxetine was approved for the pain associated with diabetic peripheral neuropathy (DPN) by the US FDA.
+Duloxetine was approved for the pain associated with diabetic peripheral neuropathy (DPN) by the US Food and Drug Administration (FDA).
 The response is achieved in the first two weeks on the medication.
 Duloxetine slightly increased the fasting serum glucose.

 The comparative efficacy of duloxetine and established pain-relief medications for diabetic peripheral neuropathy is unclear.
 A systematic review noted that tricyclic antidepressants (imipramine and amitriptyline), traditional anticonvulsants and opioids have better efficacy than duloxetine.
 Duloxetine, tricyclic antidepressants, and anticonvulsants have similar tolerability while opioids cause more side effects.
 Another review in Prescrire International considered the moderate pain relief achieved with duloxetine to be clinically insignificant and the results of the clinical trials unconvincing.
 The reviewer saw no reason to prescribe duloxetine in practice.
 The comparative data collected by reviewers in BMC Neurology indicated that amitriptyline, other tricyclic antidepressants, and venlafaxine may be more effective.
 The authors noted that the evidence in favor of duloxetine is much more solid, however.
 A Cochrane review concluded that the evidence in support of duloxetine's efficacy in treating painful diabetic neuropathy was adequate and that further trials should focus on comparisons with other medications.
 A crossover trial found that duloxetine, pregabalin, and amitriptyline offered similar levels of pain relief.
 Duloxetine also has similar effect on pain relief in diabetic neuropathic pain as gabapentin.
-Comparing at various doses, the strongest effect on relieving diabetic neuropatic pain is on 120 mg/d dose.
+Comparing at various doses, the strongest effect on relieving diabetic neuropathic pain is on 120 mg/d dose.
 Combination treatment of duloxetine and pregabalin offered additional pain relief for people whose pain is not adequately controlled with one medication and was safe.

 Duloxetine is also an option for the management of neuropathic pain in multiple sclerosis patients.

 Fibromyalgia and chronic pain

 A review of duloxetine found that it reduced pain and fatigue, and improved physical and mental performance compared to placebo.

 The US Food and Drug Administration (FDA) approved the drug for the treatment of fibromyalgia in June 2008.

-It may be useful for chronic pain from osteoarthritis.
+Duloxetine may be useful for chronic pain from osteoarthritis.

-In November 2010, the US Food and Drug Administration (FDA) approved duloxetine to treat chronic musculoskeletal pain, including discomfort from osteoarthritis and chronic lower back pain.
+In November 2010, the FDA approved duloxetine to treat chronic musculoskeletal pain, including discomfort from osteoarthritis and chronic lower back pain.

 Stress urinary incontinence

-Duloxetine failed to receive US approval for stress urinary incontinence amid concerns over liver toxicity and suicidal events; it was approved for this use in the UK, however, where it is recommended as an add-on medication in stress urinary incontinence instead of surgery.
+Duloxetine failed to receive FDA approval for stress urinary incontinence amid concerns over liver toxicity and suicidal events; it was approved for this use in the United Kingdom, however, where it is recommended as an add-on medication in stress urinary incontinence instead of surgery.

 The safety and utility of duloxetine in the treatment of incontinence have been evaluated in a series of meta-analyses and practice guidelines.